juxor/afaq/markdown/vol2intro.md

 world.
 Kropotkin summarised the libertarian perspective well in 1907:

-> _“Workmen’s organisations are the real force capable of accomplishing the social revolution – after the awakening of the proletariat has been accomplished, first by individual action, then by collective action, by strikes and revolts extending more and more; and where workmen’s organisations have not allowed themselves to be dominated by the gentlemen who advocate ‘the conquest of political power’, but have continued to walk hand in hand with anarchists – as they have done in Spain – they have obtained, on the one hand, immediate results (an eight-hour day in certain trades in Catalonia), and on the other have made good propaganda for the social revolution – the one to come, not from the efforts of those highly-placed gentlemen, but from below, from workmen’s organisations.”_[12]
+> _“Workmen’s organisations are the real force capable of accomplishing the
+> social revolution – after the awakening of the proletariat has been
+> accomplished, first by individual action, then by collective action, by
+> strikes and revolts extending more and more; and where workmen’s
+> organisations have not allowed themselves to be dominated by the gentlemen
+> who advocate ‘the conquest of political power’, but have continued to walk
+> hand in hand with anarchists – as they have done in Spain – they have
+> obtained, on the one hand, immediate results (an eight-hour day in certain
+> trades in Catalonia), and on the other have made good propaganda for the
+> social revolution – the one to come, not from the efforts of those highly-
+> placed gentlemen, but from below, from workmen’s organisations.”_[12]

 We also outline why anarchists support direct action and reject voting (“political action”) as the means of social change as well as the role of